eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/create_KIT_page.md

 To access the `Next` and the rest of the versions, you'll notice a `dropdown` menu with all of them in the `top-right` corner of the `NavBar` that is only been displayed when the user is navigating any of the existing `KITs`.

-Please check our [Understanding our multi-instance and versioning behaviour](/docs/website-guidelines/understanding-multi-instance_versioning) page, where we explain a little bit more in deep the structure of the project, the different instances of documentation, how to create versions and how the conditional rendering of the `versions dropdown` menu is been handled.
+Please check our [Understanding our multi-instance and versioning behaviour](/docs/website-guidelines/understanding-multi-instance-versioning.md) page, where we explain a little bit more in deep the structure of the project, the different instances of documentation, how to create versions and how the conditional rendering of the `versions dropdown` menu is being handled.